xgds/xgds_core/docs/dataImportYml.rst

- * The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `IETF RFC 2119`_.
+ * The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119`_.

  * YAML elements are defined here: http://yaml.org/spec/1.2/spec.html Data Import YAML documents have the standard YAML type, "application/x-yaml".